How to Manage ServBay Databases with TablePlus

 Test

-button in the bottom right to verify the connection info.
-A successful test means your parameters are correct. - Click
+at the bottom right to verify the credentials.
+A successful test confirms your configuration. - Click

 Connect